Sushma-Shrestha/TMDB-Movie-App/README.md

 # Movie App

-A simple mobile client app for browsing movies from TMDB
+A simple mobile app for browsing movies from TMDB

 ## Content